 Swimming outdoors, especially in cold water, being outdoors, and nature are good for you – for your mental and physical health.
-So say growing numbers of reports, books, articles and studies.
+So say growing numbers of reports, books, articles, studies and organisations.
 This is a collection of links with brief descriptions (March 2021).
+And occasional updates and additions subsequently.

 This video with Dr Mark Harper talks about the benefits and how your body reacts and adapts to cold water https://www.youtube.com/watch?v=0pXLF0sucDU